vuejs/vuepress/packages/docs/docs/config/README.md

 - Type: `boolean|string`
 - Default: `false`

-Whether to enable placeholder loading for asynchronous loading content. if it's a stirng, it should be the name of your custom loading component.
+Whether to enable placeholder loading for asynchronous loading content. if it's a string, it should be the name of your custom loading component.

 ### cache